haneesha2018/KroDash/README.md

 - **Deployment:** Hosted on Heroku with data stored in Azure PostgreSQL.

 ## Installation
 >**Note:** To run this repository, you need to have PostgreSQL installed on your local machine or use a cloud-based PostgreSQL service such as Heroku Postgres, Amazon RDS, Google Cloud SQL, or Azure Database for PostgreSQL.
 This project specifically uses Azure Database for PostgreSQL.
-Ensure PostgreSQL is properly set up and accessible, then update the project's configuration file with the appropriate database connection details.
+Ensure PostgreSQL is properly set up and accessible, then update the project's configuration file with the database connection details.

 Follow these steps to set up KroDash on your local machine: